shakes76/PatternFlow/recognition/GANproject/README.md

 These images were loaded for each folder and then concatenated into a single variable containing all the images, there were a total of 11328 images.

 ### Preprocessing the data
 As per the paper [1], I scaled the image pixel values so that they were between -1 and 1.
+I did not change the image dimensions.

 ### Loss functions and optimisers
 The loss for the discriminator was defined as the sum of the binary crossentropy of classifying the real images and the binary crossentropy of classifying the fake images.
 Which means that loss is minimised for the discriminator if it is able to correctly classify real images as real and fake images as fake.
 The loss for the generator was defined as the binary crossentropy of fake images with real image labels.
 This means the loss for the generator is minimised if its generated images are classified as real.

 I used the Adam optimiser with learning rate 0.0002 for the generator and a learning rate of 0.0001 for the discriminator as I found the generator loss was not growing as quickly as I would have liked when the discriminator learning rate was 0.0002.